zacharewskilab/MIATE/Tools/GEOQuery/README.md

 ```

 4. Filter to remove datasets not meeting certain criteria.
-Here we manually filtered to exclude datasets  using _in vitro_ models and non-chemical stressors.
-A list for reproducibility is available in this repository.
+We used a semi-automated filter to exclude datasets using _in vitro_ models and non-chemical stressors.
+A summary of datasets included and excluded is [here](curatedDatasets.txt) .
 ```console
 mkdir filtered_seriesMatrix
 while read p